monirz/slack-weather-bot/README.md

   	slack_token := os.Getenv("YOUR_SLACK_TOKEN_HERE")
 ```

-And you are good to go, build and run the bot.go file, create a bot in your slack team
+And you are good to go.
+Then build and run the bot.go file, create a bot in your slack team
-Add the bot to a channel and the type:
+Add the bot to a channel, type a message and send it to the channel:

 ```
   @bot_name weather location_name